 Qualifications and Experience

 In her earlier years, Cynthia played competitive tennis and enjoyed a decade as a teaching pro.
-She is a Life Member of the United States Tennis Association and the International Tennis Hall of Fame, and a certified professional with the Professional Tennis Registry.
+She is a Life Member of the United States Tennis Association and a certified professional with the Professional Tennis Registry.
 Cynthia has been dedicated to working in Media Services for the Connecticut Open, the Winston Salem Open, and for the last several years the BNP Paribas Open in Indian Wells.